FLAP retrospective

 As good practice, remember to set the stage and ensure that people are reminded that this is not a process of blame, but for identifying potential areas for change.
 If you have run this retrospective method several times before, you should see greater fidelity of ideas.
 If there are recurring items, this should be treated as a red flag.

-Key components of a FLAP Retrospective activity
+Key components of a FLAP retrospective activity

 Alternative options to try in your FLAP retrospective